Future Air Navigation System: Milestones

 On June 20, 1995, a Qantas B747-400 (VH-OJQ) became the first aircraft to certify the Rolls-Royce FANS-1 package by remote type certification (RTC) in Sydney, Australia.
 It was followed by the first commercial flight from Sydney to Los Angeles on June 21.
 Subsequently, Air New Zealand certified the General Electric FANS-1 package, and United Airlines certified the Pratt & Whitney FANS-1 package.

 On May 24, 2004, a Boeing Business Jet completed the first North Atlantic flight by a business jet equipped with FANS.
 The airplane touched down at the European Business Aviation Convention and Exhibition (EBACE) in Geneva, Switzerland.
 The non-stop eight-hour, 4000 nmi flight originating from Gary/Chicago International Airport in Gary, Indiana, was part of a North Atlantic Traffic trial conducted by the FANS Central Monitoring Agency (FCMA).

 In August 2010, Aegean Airlines became the first airline to commit to upgrading its Airbus A320 fleet with a FANS-B+ retrofit system offered by Airbus.

+Recent developments

+Although the original FANS standards were designed primarily for oceanic and remote operations, their principles are increasingly being integrated into modern Performance-Based Navigation (PBN) procedures in continental airspace.
+Several service providers now combine FANS capabilities with Required Navigation Performance (RNP) approaches to reduce fuel burn, noise, and delays at congested airports.
+For example, Hughes Aerospace has partnered with airports in the United States to implement satellite-based arrival and departure procedures that complement FANS-enabled communications.